Unfortunately, divorce is becoming increasingly common and we are ill prepared for it when it actually happens to us.

 Various scenarios are of course conceivable:

-- You stay in the house together until (one of) you has found another home
+- You stay in the house together until (one of) you have found another home

 - You sleep at friends or family